Breaking News

 Emergency contacts: 112

 Transport and driving: Cars drive on the left-hand side of the road.
-Malta has an established transport network consisting of buses and taxis.
+Malta has an established transport network consisting of buses.

 Expat Interviews